LionelDraghi/ArchiCheck/docs/tests/use_rule.md

   When running :

-  > archicheck -I dir6 rules.6
+  > acc -I dir6 rules.6

   Expected :
   And now inverting Allowed and Forbidden